FelixOnline/v2/content/articles/2010-11-11-imperial-needs-to-start-raising-serious-money.md

 subtitle: >
   Changes to university funding require Imperial to act fast
 date: "2010-11-11 21:50:35 +0000"

 # Attributes from Felix Online V1
 id: "368"
 old_path: /biz/368/imperial-needs-to-start-raising-serious-money-
 aliases:
  - /biz/368/imperial-needs-to-start-raising-serious-money-
+imported: true
+comments:
+ - Matt I think youve hit the nail on the headIf the College wants money from us when we graduate theyre going to have to do something about their student satisfaction

 # Article Taxonomies
 categories:
  - business
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true